Jumponthemoon/test_weather2/README.md

 ## 💡 Quick Start

 ### A. General Weather Editing (`General Scene/`)
-We offer a lightweight version designed for ease of use in general scenes, without requiring local field alignment.
-It supports both standalone rendering and modular integration with your own Gaussian scene.
+A lightweight version for easy integration into general scenes, without requiring local field alignment.
+We provide step-by-step instructions for rendering weather particles from scratch, as well as guidance for modular integration into your own pipeline.

+#### 🔶 (a) Rendering Weather Particle from Scratch
-#### 🧩 Step 1.
+#### Step 1.
 Train a Scene with 3D Gaussian Splatting

 Prepare your dataset and train (Or you may use our pretrained checkpoint).: